CATIOR/ST-MoE-Orchestrator/README.md

 ```

 1. You send a message.
-2. The extension triggers each **Expert** in the group one by one.
+2. The extension triggers each "**Expert**" (Character) in the group one by one.
 Their responses appear in the chat so you can see every draft.
-3. After all Experts have spoken, the **Orchestrator** character receives a merge instruction and writes the final, unified response.
+3. After all Experts have spoken, the "**Orchestrator**" (Narrator) character receives a merge instruction and writes the final, unified response.

 That's it.
 One button to enable, pick who's the Orchestrator, and you're set.